 BBF is featured in North Raleigh News!

-Donors can browse our Amazon wish list and send books to us directly through Amazon.
+Donors can browse our wish list at Raleigh’s Quail Ridge Books and Music (and have books shipped straight to the store for free!), or our Amazon wish list and send books to us directly through Amazon.

 BBF needs volunteers to organize book drives and assist with organizing inventory and delivering books.
 To inquire about opportunities, please contact us via email.